 Jenny Wantuch, Victoria Veedell, Sara Post and Michelle Andres

 Gualala Arts Center is proud to present the art exhibition “Where the Journey Takes Us” in our Burnett Gallery, January 10 through February 2.
-An Opening Reception is set for Friday, January 10, with Artist’s Talks at 4 pm, followed by an opening reception from 5 pm – 7 pm.
+There will be an Artists’ Talk at 4 pm, followed by an opening reception from 5 pm – 7 pm.
+Free.

 These 4 Northern California painters, known as Composition 4, have come together for this exhibit: Where the Journey Takes Us.
 The work focuses on exploring nature, both of our surroundings, as well as our human nature.
 Where the Journey Takes Us features a variety of media and styles including oil paintings, cold-wax applications and a bold expression of color and place.
 Special attention is paid to waterways and Northern California’s areas of interest.
 Viewers may also recognize pieces of their own experiences in the art.

 Michelle Andres is a Sacramento-based artist who has an affinity for California’s nature preserves, rivers and parklands.
 Inspired by the American River Parkway near her studio, Andres paints intimate, reductive landscapes focusing on the river bluff as well as other natural elements.
 She says, “The interplay with nature, sharing a space with the wildlife and foliage, recalibrates and resets what I innately know as truth.”
 Her work is available in galleries in California and Arizona, and is included in private and corporate collections internationally.